JPMorgan: Navigating The Apocalypse In A Brink's Truck (NYSE:JPM)

 JPMorgan is preparing for things to get very, very bad.
 Listen to what Jaime Dimon is telling you; he's pretty smart.

-They have already pumped up provisions for bad loans very high, and added another $16 billion in extra capital to that.
+They have already pumped up provisions for bad loans very high and added another $16 billion in extra capital to that.
 Just in case.

-The outlook for JPMorgan is good regardless, as they have taken their hits up front, and likely will not need to provision for any more losses.
+The outlook for JPMorgan is good regardless, as they have taken their hits up front and likely will not need to provision for any more losses.

 The outlook for the rest of us is much more cloudy.